eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 Before accepting any telemetry or event or command messages, the AMQP adapter verifies that the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) is not exceeded.
 The incoming message is discarded if the limit is exceeded.

 ## Connection Event

 The AMQP Adapter can send a [Connection Event]({{< relref "/api/event#connection-event" >}}) once the connection with a device has been successfully established or ended.
 Note that this requires the [`HONO_CONNECTION_EVENTS_PRODUCER`]({{< relref "/admin-guide/mqtt-adapter-config#service-configuration" >}}) configuration property to be explicitly set to `events`.

 ## Link Establishment

-Clients can publish all types of messages to the AMQP adapter via a single *anonymous* sender link.
+The AMQP adapter supports the [Anonymous Terminus for Message Routing](http://docs.oasis-open.org/amqp/anonterm/v1.0/anonterm-v1.0.html) specification and requires clients to create a single sender link using the `null` target address for publishing all types of messages to the AMQP adapter.

 Using *AT MOST ONCE* delivery semantics, the client will not wait for the message to be accepted and settled by the downstream consumer.
 However, with *AT LEAST ONCE*, the client sends the message and waits for the message to be delivered to and accepted by the downstream consumer.
 If the message cannot be delivered due to a failure, the client will be notified.

 The client indicates its preferred message delivery mode by means of the *snd-settle-mode* and *rcv-settle-mode* fields of its *attach* frame during link establishment.
 Clients should use `mixed` as the *snd-settle-mode* and `first` as the *rcv-settle-mode* in order to be able to use the same link for sending all types of messages using different delivery semantics as described in the following sections.